Writing Guardrails with Really

 REQUIRE bucket STARTS WITH CONTEXT environment

-WHEN aws_s3_bucket AND CONTEXT environment MATCHES "production*"
+WHEN aws_s3_bucket AND CONTEXT environment MATCHES "prod-*"

 Context answers accommodate both single- and multi-select with the same guardrail syntax.

-The two statements of each of the following guardrails are equivalent.
+The two statements of each of the following guardrails are equivalent:

 GUARDRAIL "Ensure bucket name starts with environment"